 - are aware of the importance of science communication;

 - are able to present yourself and your research to various nonacademic audiences in an accessible and attractive way;

 - are aware of the public domain of your research and know how to participate in its online community.

 The resulting skills can be applied to any type of communication for any type of audience.

-We will use the translational method that the instructors developed for the online knowledge platform Bitescience.com, to share academic knowledge in tasty bitesize portions.
-This involves a layered approach based on the Simon Sinek’s Golden Circle Model.
-Specifically, to come to the main take aways of academic research, the Bitescience approach focuses on tapping into the “why”, the “how” and the “what” of the research:
+For the first part of the course, we will use the translational method developed by the instructors for the online knowledge platform Bitescience.com to share academic knowledge in tasty bitesize portions.
+The second part of the course is based on the Simon Sinek’s Golden Circle Model.
+Specifically, tapping into the importance of formulating a “why” as a researcher.

 Moniek Buijzen (photo)

 The instructors are academic experts on communication and media, who also share more than a decade of experience in iniating and writing for Bitescience.com.
 In addition, they have ample experience with sharing their knowledge on online platforms.